AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-26-http-cookies/index.md

 For example, suppose `site.a.com` has a public API endpoint (e.g., `site.a.com/settings/update`) that can be used to change a user's account settings.
 Requests to this endpoint will only be processed if they include a session cookie authenticating the user.
 Ordinarily, requests are made to this endpoint via the front end of `site.a.com`, such as when a user submits a form, and these are known as same-site requests.
 The cookies included in same-site requests are known as <dfn>first-party cookies</dfn>.

 As we've learned, session cookies should be marked as `Secure` and `HTTPOnly` as a best practice to protect against session hijacking.
 But this is not enough to protect against cross-site request forgery.
 To understand why, suppose a user has an unexpired session cookie for their `site.a.com` account.
 If this user now visits another site—say `site.b.com`—that site could make a `POST` request with JavaScript to `site.a.com/settings/update` and include a malicious payload in the body of the request, such as to delete the user's account.
 Without same-site cookie restrictions, this cross-site request originating from `site.b.com` would include the user's cookies for `site.a.com` in its `Cookie` header by design.
 Those cookies would now be referred to as <dfn>third-party cookies</dfn> from the perspective of `site.b.com`.
 Even though `site.b.com` can't *read* the third-party cookies for `site.a.com` for security reasons, it *can* force them to be included in requests to that site, allowing it to make potentially malicious requests on behalf of unsuspecting users.
 The user returns to `site.a.com`, only to discover that their account is no longer recognized!

-{% aside %}
-While [cross-origin resource sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) will prevent `site.b.com`'s script from reading the response returned by `site.a.com`, it won't prevent the request itself from going through.
-This is a common misconception.
-CORS does *not* protect against CSRF attacks.
-{% endaside %}

 Now, imagine the same scenario, but this time the user's session cookie has a `SameSite` attribute of `Lax` or `Strict`.
 When the user visits `site.b.com`, it will attempt to make a malicious request to `site.a.com` just as before.
 But this time around, the cross-site request will *not* include the user's cookies for `site.a.com`.
 So the request will (presumably) be rejected by the back end server upon seeing that there is no cookie authenticating the user.